metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 		that apply to the particular application.
 Created IEnvironment::setupCADEnvironment functions.
 		Corrected an error with constraining parts via coordinates systems.

-v1.5.23.0 	11/20/2017 CAD_034_Add_More_Generic_CAD_Interfaces, Added more abstract interfaces.
-Modified the function
+v1.5.23.0 	1/2/2018 CAD_034_Add_More_Generic_CAD_Interfaces, Added more abstract interfaces.
+Moved more functions
-		CreateAssemblyViaInputFile to be generic.
+			to cc_AssemblyUtilities.h/.cpp and other cc_* .h/.cpp.

 Known Defects